-The purpose of the survey is to better understand the perceptions of the men and women who are at the heart of the “Great American Experiment” — local democracy.
+The purpose of the survey is to better understand the officials who are at the heart of the “Great American Experiment” — local democracy.

 Unfortunately, scholarly work on American politics overlooks municipal officials even though they form the vast majority of elected policymakers in the U.S. and their decisions have the greatest impact on the daily lives of most Americans.
 One reason for this oversight is the difficulty of gathering quantitative data about local officials.